IvanSlipstream/SMSCInspectorPrivacy/README.md

 <h4>1.1.
 Definitions</h4>

-Developer stands for a person or a legal entity who develops the SMSC Inspector application.
+Developer stands for a person or a legal entity who develops the SMSC Inspector application.<br>
-User stands for a Google Play account holder who has installed SMSC Inspector and thus agreed to this Privacy Policy.
+User stands for a Google Play account holder who has installed SMSC Inspector and thus agreed to this Privacy Policy.<br>
-Data Controller stands for a company which gathers and stores data SMSC Inspector collects from users.
+Data Controller stands for a company which gathers and stores data SMSC Inspector collects from the Users.<br>
 Mobile Network Operator (MNO) stands for a company which provides wireless communication services to the Users.

 <h4>1.2.
 General Principles</h4>